Understanding Sell-Through Rate

 What is sell-through rate?

-Sell-through rate is the total amount of inventory sold during a certain time measured as a percentage of the amount of stock received from suppliers in the same period.
+Sell-through rate is the percentage of inventory sold during a specific time measured against the amount of stock received from manufacturers or suppliers in the same period.

-For example, a sell-through rate of 10 percent indicates that only a small percentage of the stock a retailer bought goes on to be sold.
-In this case, stock isn’t moving fast enough to turn a significant profit.
+For example, a sell-through rate of 10 percent indicates that only a small percentage of the stock is sold.
+In this case, the stock isn’t moving fast enough to turn a significant profit.

 Industry-wide, the standard for a robust, lucrative sell-through rate is around 80 percent.
 The average is typically between 40 and 80 percent.
 Sell-through rate is a key performance indicator of the strength of a company’s inventory management, and therefore, its profitability.